jakobkolb/terraform-wordpress-demo/README.md

-This is the starting point for Building a Terraform Demo, in the Introduction to Terraform course.
+# Terraform Demo

+---

+This is an example deploying Wordpress on an EC2 instance as well as a MySQL RDS.